 “I simply don’t have time.”
 How often do you reach that conclusion?
-If you’re like us, then pretty often, so if it was suggested that you take a few moments to meditate each day, you might laugh it off as an impossibility.
-Simple Habit is an app that understands the problem, but knows the benefits of meditation, and therefore makes it easy to squeeze the practice into your daily routine.
+If you’re like us, then the answer is pretty often.
+So if it was suggested that you take a few moments to meditate each day, you might laugh it off as an impossibility.
+Simple Habit is an app that understands the problem, but also knows the benefits of meditation, and therefore makes it easy to squeeze the practice into your daily routine.

-Simple Habit contains fast, five-minute mindfulness meditation plans, which can be listened to over headphones anytime and anywhere.
-The guided sessions are run by experienced meditation teachers, and although five minutes may sound like a short time for meditation — we often consider such a practice to involve siting cross-legged on the floor for hours — the benefits come after short sessions.
+Simple Habit features 5-minute mindfulness meditation plans, which can be listened to over headphones anytime and anywhere.
+The guided sessions are run by experienced meditation teachers, and although 5 minutes may sound like a short time for meditation — we often consider such a practice to involve siting cross-legged on the floor for hours — the benefits from short sessions are many.

 What are these benefits?
-The app promises better sleep, more focus, improved memory, and crucially, less stress.
-It’s that final benefit that led Yunha Kim, CEO of Simple Habit, to create the app in the first place.
-She discovered meditation when her stress level was at its highest while running her previous startup, Locket, saying learning to meditate “changed the way I dealt with stress.”
+The app promises better sleep, more focus, improved memory, and — crucially — less stress.
+It’s that final benefit that led Yunha Kim, CEO and founder of Simple Habit, to create the app in the first place.
+She discovered meditation when her stress level was at its highest while running her previous startup, Locket.
+She says learning to meditate “changed the way I dealt with stress.”

-Now, she wants others with busy, nonstop lives to reap the same rewards.
-Apparently, just one Simple Habit session can help focus attention; but obviously, to really get the best from the app, it requires some dedication.
-Simple Habit says five minutes a day for two to four weeks will really supercharge the initial effect.
+Now, she wants others with busy lives to reap the same rewards.
+It’s claimed that just one Simple Habit session can help focus attention, but to really get the best from the app, it requires some dedication.
+Simple Habit says 5 minutes a day for two to four weeks will really supercharge the initial effect.

 Availability and price

-Initially only for Apple’s iOS operating system, Simple Habit is available for Android, and as a web app.
+Initially exclusive to Apple’s iOS operating system, Simple Habit is now available for Android, and as a web app.
 The mobile apps are free to download, but to really enjoy the app, you’ll need to pay a subscription.
 For both iOS and Android, it’s $12 per month, or $100 per year.
 If you’re really keen, a $300 one-off payment gets you a lifetime subscription.
-Alternatively, sessions can be purchased individually for less.
+Sessions can also be purchased individually for less.

 The app is packed with content.
 Meditations address everything from getting better sleep to getting over a breakup, and the available sessions total two years worth of content, with more added each week.
 Sessions can last for 5, 10, or 20 minutes, and there are many different guides, so you’re not always listening to the same person.
 Beyond the meditation aspect, the app includes podcasts, a calendar to track progress, monthly challenges, and reminders to get meditating.

-Created with the help of a Harvard psychologist and several mediation teachers, Simple Habit has sessions designed for everyone, to prepare the mind for a task, or for a particular situation.
+Created with the help of a Harvard psychologist and several mediation teachers, Simple Habit has sessions designed for everyone.
 Kim told Digital Trends that a surgeon used the app with success during the early beta test, “to focus better before performing surgery.”
 If that’s not a glowing recommendation, we don’t know what is.